Free Performance Scan

-Disable Windows XP Compression
+Disable Windows XP Disk Compression

 Both Windows XP and Windows Vista support data compression to increase the amount of data that can be stored on a disk.
-The physical disk size is unaltered of course, but like a ZIP file, the compression allows for reduced file sizes and hence lower storage requirements.
-The difference with ZIP is however, that the Windows compression works like a device driver.
+The physical disk size is unaltered of course, but like a ZIP file, the disk compression allows for reduced file sizes and hence lower storage requirements.
+The difference with ZIP is, however, that the Windows compression works like a device driver.
 Once enabled for a disk, the disk drive is used like it used to be.
 The difference is that the compression driver compresses all data on the fly before storing it on disk.

 Very nice if you want to maximize the space on your disk, but a drawback is that all disk storage operations take more time.
 With a very fast CPU in your system, this might not be a problem, but if you want to maximize your PC performance you do not use disk compression.